yoshi-taka/documentation/content/en/synthetics/faq/clone-test.md

   text: "Manage your checks"
 ---

-You can clone your Synthetics tests using our API:
+You can clone your Synthetic tests using our API:

 1. Retrieve your test configuration using the [Get a test][1] endpoint.
 2. Perform modifications if needed (URL, tags, etc.).